Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

-The {\em minimal regular model with normal crossings} of $X_{\mathrm{ns}}^+ (p)$ over $\Z_p^{\mathrm{ur}}$ is obtained, for $p \ge 13$, by contracting, in the models of Theorem~\ref{thNSgrossier}, all the horizontal components with multiplicity $p+1$, and also, if $p \equiv 7$ or $11\mod 12$, the only Drinfeld component with multiplicity $(p+1)/2$ (intersecting the Igusa component at the supersingulary point $j\equiv 1728 {\ \mathrm{mod}\ } p$).
-All components are isomorphic to smooth copies of the projective line.

-The {\em minimal regular model} of $X_{\mathrm{ns}}^+ (p)$ over $\Z_p^{\mathrm{ur}}$, for $p\ge 5$, has a reduced fiber, which is made up of $n(p)$ components, intersecting at one common singular point.
-(As in Corollary~\ref{minimalXns}, components are quotients of the projective line which might be singular at the common intersection point.)
+The {\em minimal regular model} of $X_{\mathrm{ns}}^+ (p)$ over $\Z_p^{\mathrm{ur}}$, has a reduced fiber, which is made up of $n(p)$ components (which is precisely the number of supersingular invariants), intersecting at one common singular point.
+(As in Corollary~\ref{minimalXns}, components are quotients of the projective line, which might be singular at the common intersection point.)
 See Figure~\ref{figureNS+minimal5}.

 \end{coro}